shrutidhange/PredictiveMaintenance-Internship/README.md

 ## Contributing

 We welcome contributions to improve the project.
-To contribute, please follow the guidelines in the `CONTRIBUTING.md` file.
+To contribute, please follow the general open source guidelines.

 ## License